-It's really easy to lose track of time while lying on the beach, reading a good book, relaxing, and listening to the sound of the waves crashing on the beach.
-It's a heavenly experience, alright, but it can quickly turn into hell if we let the sun burn our skin.
-Treating sunburned skin is no easy task, and it can seriously affect the quality of your vacation.
+It's really easy to lose track of time while lying on the beach, reading a good book, relaxing, and listening to the sound of the waves crashing.
+It's a heavenly experience, but it can quickly turn into hell if we have too much sun.
+Treating sunburn is no easy task, and it can seriously affect the quality of your vacation.

-We've all experienced a sunburn at least once in our lifetime.
-It's frightening how frequently we’re letting it happen when sunburned skin is one of the most harmful skin conditions with severe short term and long term consequences.
-This is why it’s crucial that we learn how to protect the skin from the sun and use sunscreen regularly, especially in the summer.
-If you're interested, here are the top summer skincare tips, so that you never have to face unpleasant conditions again.
+We've all experienced sunburn at least once in our lifetime.
+It's frightening how frequently we let it happen when sunburn is one of the most harmful skin conditions with severe short-term and long-term consequences.
+This is why we must learn to protect the skin from the sun and use sunscreen regularly, especially in the summer.
+If you're interested, here are the top summer skincare tips.

-But today we'll focus exclusively on sunburns.
-If you’ve already got carried away on the beach and got sunburned, this article is for you.
-Learn how to treat sunburned skin with these 11 effective tips that are seriously a life-saver.
+But today, we'll focus exclusively on sunburns.
+Learn how to treat sunburned skin with these 11 effective life-saving tips.

 The first thing you need to know about sunburns is why and how they happen.
-Have you ever wondered why our skin reacts negatively after being exposed to sunlight when we know that we need the sun to get Vitamin D?
+Have you ever wondered why our skin reacts negatively after being exposed to sunlight?
+Especially when we know the sun gives us that all-important vitamin D.

-Not to go too sciency on you, we'll just cover the basics.
+Not to go too science-y on you, we'll just cover the basics.

-Ultraviolet light (the one we can't see) carries a lot more energy than the light visible to us.
+Ultraviolet light (the one we can't see) carries a lot more energy than visible light.
 When the high energy from the UV light strikes the skin, it damages the DNA inside our body cells by breaking the orderly bonds between the four nucleotides and throwing the whole shape of the DNA molecule out of whack.

-Nobody can tell you if the cells with damaged DNA will follow the natural process and die, or whether they'll become mutated cells and keep proliferating as cancers.
-It’s like a roll of a dice, never knowing what you’ll get.
+Nobody can tell you if the cells with damaged DNA will follow the natural process and die or whether they'll mutate and turn into cancer.

-All we know is, the more sunburns, the higher the chance of skin cancer.
+All we know is the more sunburns, the higher the chance of cancer.

-There’s no right answer to this question since not only one factor is involved.
-How long will it take for the UV lights to burn the skin depends on the intensity and strength of the UV light, the physiology, and genetics of each individual, the protection you're using, i.e sunscreen, and how you're using it.
+How long it takes for a sunburn to develop depends on the intensity and strength of the UV rays, the physiology, and genetics of each individual, the protection you're using (i.e., sunscreen), and how you're using it.

-For example, typically it takes around 10-15 minutes for the skin to become visibly darker.
-But, with people with a paler complexion, those 10-15 minutes of unprotected exposure might lead to a very nasty sunburn.
+Typically, it takes 10-15 minutes for the skin to become visibly darker.
+For people with a paler complexion, those 10-15 minutes of unprotected sun exposure might lead to moderate sunburn or even very severe sunburn.

 It's all in the melanin!

 Melanin is a natural sunscreen.
-When your body senses damage (like when the UV light is rupturing the cells’ DNA) it starts sending out melanin into surrounding cells and tries to protect and shield them from further damage.
+When your body senses damage, it sends melanin into surrounding cells and tries to shield them from further damage.

 We all have the same amount of melanocytes, but we're different in how much and what colors of melanin we produce.
-People with darker skin produce more melanin than people with bright skin, which means they have more natural protection against UV light.
+Darker skin produces more melanin than lighter skin, which means darker-skinned people have more natural protection against the sun.

-Nevertheless, this doesn't mean that those people can't get sunburned, or that they aren't vulnerable to skin cancer.
-It simply means that it would take a little longer for the UV light to penetrate and damage the cells.
-Regardless of your skin tone, always wear sunscreen, avoid being exposed to the sun for a long period of time, and avoid the sun between the hours of 10 a.m. and 2 p.m.
+This doesn't mean those people can't get sunburned or that they aren't vulnerable to skin cancer.
+It simply means that it will take a little longer for the UV light to penetrate and damage the cells.
+Regardless of your skin tone, always wear sunscreen, avoid being exposed to the sun for long periods, and between the hours of 10 a.m. and 2 p.m.

-However, once you’re there, there are a couple of things you can do.
-First, you can use professional after-sun creams or creams for sunburned skin.
-Second, you can try out some of the most famous natural remedies for sunburned skin.
-Finally, you can use other tips and tricks that can help you heal even faster.
+Use professional after-sun creams or creams designed for sunburned skin.
+You can also try out some of the most famous natural sunburn remedies.
+Finally, you can use other tips and tricks to help you heal even faster.

-Most after-sun creams work by replenishing lost moisture and feeding the skin with beneficial and potent antioxidative vitamins and minerals.
-This, in turn, boosts the skin's healing process and makes it more powerful in repairing the damage caused by UV light.
+Most after-sun creams replenish lost moisture and feed the skin with beneficial and potent antioxidative vitamins and minerals.
+This, in turn, boosts the skin's healing process and makes it more powerful in repairing the damage caused by the sun.

 However, not everyone is on board with professional after-sun care.